 Appeal to the Upper Tribunal

-If you would like to appeal from a decision of the First-tier Tribunal, you need to submit an appeal to the Upper Tribunal (Immigration and Asylum Chamber) (UTIAC).
+If you are looking to challenge a decision made by the First-tier Tribunal, you may need to submit an immigration appeal to the Upper Tribunal (Immigration and Asylum Chamber) (UTIAC).
+An immigration appeal in the UK is a crucial step if you believe that the Tribunal has made an error in law or overlooked vital evidence that could impact the outcome of your case.

 How can we help you?